TillGrassi/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 To setup the project you need to first start the docker container.
 Then set up the container by running 'docker-compose up'

-To set up the database open a new terminal and run 'db-migrate up'
+To set up the database open a new terminal and create the databases by running 'db-migrate db:create shop' and 'db-migrate db:create test_shop' then run 'db-migrate up'

+or via SQL Query:
+CREATE USER user WITH PASSWORD password;

+CREATE DATABASE shop;
+CREATE DATABASE test_shop;

+GRANT ALL PRIVILEGES ON DATABASE shop TO user;
+GRANT ALL PRIVILEGES ON DATABASE test_shop TO user;

 Then, again in a new terminal, run 'npm install' and 'npm start' to start the server.